Blue River is 3,367 acres of Postoak and Blackjack timber and scattered openings. Located 8 miles northeast of Tishomingo.

 - Bald Eagle: Eagles winter at Tishomingo NWR and can be sighted at Blue River on occasion.

 Management efforts, such as controlled burns, focus on producing native wildlife foods such as ragweed and sunflower, although some small grains are planted.

 Fishing opportunities abound at Blue River.
-From November through March 1st, Blue River is a designated trout area, and is stocked with rainbows approximately every two weeks.
+From November through mid-March, Blue River is a designated trout area, and is stocked with rainbows approximately every two weeks.
 Summer stockings include channel catfish.